akomic/zabbix-docker-agent/README.md

 # zabbix-docker-agent

-This is the implementation of Zabbix Agent specifically for dynamic nature of Docker container monitoring and it works in active mode only, and is not replacement for standard Zabbix Agent.
-It's using two methods of collecting data from Docker, over the Docker Daemon API and through sysfs.
+This is the implementation of Zabbix Agent specifically for dynamic nature of Docker container monitoring and it works in active mode only, It's using two methods of collecting data from Docker, over the Docker Daemon API and through sysfs.

 Tested and developed on Zabbix 3.2

+NOTICE: This is not replacement for standard Zabbix Agent.

 # How it works